 Leadership & Board of Directors

 Every day, BAC does more than provide employment and empowerment opportunities to individuals with disabilities.
 We help inspire dreams in thousands of people throughout the southeast US and beyond.
-The vision of our leadership team and board of directors is focused on the programs and initiatives that will build a community where people of all abilities all citizens can experience the pride that comes with being as independent, resourceful and self-reliant as possible.
+The vision of our leadership team and board of directors is focused on the programs and initiatives that will build a community where people of all abilities can experience the pride that comes with being as independent, resourceful and self-reliant as possible.
 A vision that hopes to change lives for the better.

 Vice President, Operations